gongahkia/ooe/README.md

 ## How does ***ooe*** work?

-> Know that this is dumbed down a lot.
+> This is dumbed down a lot.
 Detailed reference material can be found below.

 For that, you'll need some context.